 - ODI also supports heterogeneous databases other than Oracle such as Teradata, DB2, etc. It also supports other technologies like web services, flat files, XML, etc

-How does ODI work and what does it look like?
+How does oracle data integrator work and what does it look like?

 Repositories are the central component of Oracle Data Integrator architecture.
 Objects developed or configured through the user interfaces are stored in the repositories.
 There are two types of repositories in ODI: 1.)
 Master Repository and 2.)
 Work Repository.
 There can be only one Master Repository and several Work Repositories configured in an ODI platform.